danyaberezun/KEEPs/README.md

 ### Overload resolution changes

-As we will extend the type information, aka infer more precise types if subtype reconstruction is available, it may affect the overload resolution results.
+As we will extend the type information, aka infer more precise types if subtyping reconstruction is available, it may affect the overload resolution results.
 For example:

 ```Kotlin